tradlyplatform/marketplace-api/tradlyportal/docs/appfeatures.md

 ---
 id: appfeatures
-title: 25+ features available in tradly apps
+title: Features available in tradly apps
 sidebar_label: App features
 ---
 This document will cover most of the features available in the app.
 The terms used may vary based on business nature but the functional element are mostly applicable for many marketplace.

 For any doubts, feel free to message instantly on our chat or emails at team@tradly.app

+### Listings
-<b>Listings </b>: We call everything posted by the user as Listing.
-But it can also be called as Post, Product, Service Advertisement, Classified post,
-Task, Notes, Energy Stations, etc. However we try to create as much as personalised terms according to the business nature on the solutions(usecases) guide section.
+We call everything posted by the user as Listing.
+But it can also be called as Post, Product, Service Advertisement, Classified post, Task, Notes, Energy Stations, etc. However we try to create as much as personalised terms according to the business nature on the solutions(usecases) guide section.

+### Account
-<b>Account </b>: When a user register in the app, he will be optionally able to create accounts based on his purpose of joining the platform.
+When a user register in the app, he will be optionally able to create accounts based on his purpose of joining the platform.
-- For a retail product marketplace like Etsy/AliExpress, Accounts are called as stores.
+- For a retail product marketplace like Etsy/AliExpress, Accounts are called as Stores Profiles.
 - For an educational marketplace like Coursera, Udemy, Accounts are called as Tutor Profiles
 - For a property marketplace platform like Airbnb, it is called as Tenant Profile.
 We call them generally as accounts and it may vary based on your business model.
 As a functional element it is used to create accounts.

+#### Account Attributes
+You can create additional attributes(fields) of information to be collected when user open an account.
+Example such as
+- Fashion Marketplace ( can have location, What type of products they sell, etc)
+- EduTech marketplace (Tutor availability, Expertise, Academic qualifications , etc)
+- Grocery Marketplace( Shop Location , Type of product they sell, Growing method(Organic), Procurement(home made or Direct farm buy or resell)

 ## Different Login system
 <b> User Story </b>:  An user who wants to register inside your apps to start using your services.